tsunami416604/azure-docs.hu-hu/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name120120"></a><a name="1.2.0"/>1.2.0

-* Továbbfejlesztettük a BulkExecutor importálását és frissítését az API-k számára, hogy transzparens módon alkalmazkodjon Cosmos DB tároló rugalmas méretezéséhez, ha a tárterület meghaladja a jelenlegi kapacitást a kivételek nélkül.
+* Továbbfejlesztettük a BulkExecutor importálási és frissítési API-jait, hogy transzparens módon igazodjanak a Cosmos-tároló rugalmas skálázásához, ha a tárterület meghaladja a jelenlegi kapacitást a kivételek nélkül.

 ### <a name="a-name112112"></a><a name="1.1.2"/>1.1.2